jgcalvo/vem2D/README.txt

     2. the polynomial degree for the local spaces
     3. a function handle for the right hand side of the PDE

-See runme.m for different examples.
+See demo.m for different examples.

 =============================================================================
 BUG FIXES / UPDATES